suwebdev/wats-lab-faq/first-question.md

 # Start SSH Agent and Add Keys

-The SSH Agent is a process that will allow you to connect via SSH to Github.
-You'll start that process and add your keys with the following commands.
+The SSH Agent is a process that will allow you to manage SSH Keys.
+You'll start that process and add your keys with the following command.

+`eval $(ssh-agent -s)`

+You will see a response like this indicate that the process is running.

+`Agent pid 59566`

+The command below adds your key to the ssh agent.
+If the name of your key is different replace `id_rsa` with the name of your key.

+`ssh-add ~/.ssh/id_rsa`

 [https://help.github.com/articles/connecting-to-github-with-ssh/](https://help.github.com/articles/connecting-to-github-with-ssh/)